 The warm-up should be done at an intensity that is steady but not overconsuming at Level II.
 Run for a minimum of 10 minutes.

 The main set: Complete between eight and twelve reps (dependent on which group you are in) for a set time (dependent on which group you are in) at the specified pace from the table below.
 Don’t be tempted to run the first rep too fast as this will blow the remaining reps out.
 This should be at a comfortable pace for the first few reps and become more challenging as the session goes on.
 After each rep, run at Level II for your Rest Interval (RI) for two minutes before commencing the next reps.

 |Group||Number of Reps||Duration of X (min)||Pace for X (min/km)||Pace of RI (min/km)|

-For example if you currently run a 10km event in 53:45 that puts you in Group D. Your main set involves running nine reps of 1min 50secs holding a pace of 4:25 per kilometre and having a two minute Rest Interval (RI) running at a pace of 6:30 per kilometre.
+For example, if you currently run a 10km event at 53:45 that puts you in Group D. Your main set involves running nine reps of 1min 50secs holding a pace of 4:25 per kilometre, and having a two-minute Rest Interval (RI) running at a pace of 6:30 per kilometre.